 I love to bake.
 I'll bake for birthdays, holidays, parties, and random Wednesdays — as long as I have time.
-Unfortunately, I don't always have 30 minutes to make from-scratch chocolate chip cookies or an afternoon to devote to making my famous pecan pie.
+Unfortunately, I don't always have 40 minutes to make from-scratch chocolate chip cookies or an afternoon to devote to making my famous pecan pie.
 But a gathering has to have a dessert, right?

-There are plenty of times when things are just too crazy and I have to fall back on the store-bought stuff.
+There are plenty of times when things are just too busy and I have to fall back on the store-bought stuff.
 And honestly, no one ever seems to mind.
 For one, it's not like my friends and family would demand that I pull an all-nighter to make them a three-layer cake.
 I also have a roster of really good (like, really good) store-bought treats that always impress.
 I'll pull out a fancy platter and call it a day.
 (Note: I never take credit for the baking, though — that would be unethical!)

-Here are some of my go-to treats.
+Here are some of my go-to store-bought treats.

-- Tastykake Butterscotch Krimpets, $22 for 3 boxes: This may be the South Jersey girl in me talking, but there are few things better than a cellophane-wrapped pack of Butterscotch Krimpets.
+- Tastykake Butterscotch Krimpets, $22 for 36: This may be the South Jersey girl in me talking, but there are few things better than a cellophane-wrapped pack of Butterscotch Krimpets.
 I've even tried some knock-off recipes and they paled in comparison to the real stuff.
 Sometimes I'll just pretend to be too busy so that I have an excuse to serve these fluffy, buttery treats.

-- Original Plain NY Cheesecake, $40 at Junior's: I have made my own cheesecake plenty of times, and I usually end up wishing I had just ordered from this iconic New York institution.
+- Original Plain NY Cheesecake, $41 at Junior's: I have made my own cheesecake plenty of times, and I usually end up wishing I had just ordered from this iconic New York institution.
 Randomly, the bakery outlet recently moved to my hometown, so it's super easy for me to get a cake (or three) when I visit my parents.
 Non-locals can order online, of course.